Publishing a book about witches almost broke my Christian friends.

 I put characteristics in my imperfect characters that I wish I could embody.
 Bianca’s pretty tough, and confident, and I wish I could be as brave as her.

 So . . . how do I feel about the book as a whole?

 I feel great about it.
-Amazing.
+Amazing, actually.
 I’m proud, my husband is proud, my mama is proud.
 I don’t mention God.
 I don’t create a Deity for the Antebellum world.
 I don’t have a Christ-figure in the work.
 Neither do I have a spiritual warfare kind of battle where God helps Bianca overcome her evil teacher.
 Bianca overcomes with inner strength, which is also something I believe that God asks of us.

 No, I still feel like God’s okay with how I’ve handled it.
 I think expanding my talent, living the way I feel I should, and staying close to my Christian beliefs is as acceptable to God as it would be if I wrote a spiritual warfare book.

 Am I saying that one or the other is good or bad?